nealsonS/eTA_LLM_Chatbot/chatbot/Milvus/sandbox/llm/huggingface_embeddings/README.md

 ## tb_conn_emb.py
-Script to connect to HuggingFace database to retrieve textbook embeddings and answer queries.
+Script to connect to HuggingFace database to retrieve textbook embeddings and answer queries. <br>
 Precursor to `all_conn_emb.py`.
 1. Connects to HuggingFace database and retrieves textbook embeddings
 2. Outputs answer to inputted question